 Compute in VMware Cloud on AWS

 At initial availability, the VMware Cloud on AWS base cluster configuration contains four hosts.
 Each host is configured with 512GB of memory and contains dual CPUs.
 These CPUs are custom-built Intel Xeon Processor E5-2686 v4 CPU.
 Each CPU contains 18 cores running at 2.3GHz, resulting in a physical cluster core count of 144.
-Hyper-threading is enabled, allowing the VMs to consume 288 logical processors in the default Cloud SDDC configuration.
 Please note, that VMware Cloud on AWS uses a single, fixed host configuration; the option to add components to the host configuration is not offered at this time.
 However, the scale-out model enables expansion to up to 16 hosts, resulting in 576 CPU cores and 8TB of memory.

 vSphere DRS and vSphere HA are enabled and are configured to provide the best availability and resource utilization. vSphere DRS is full automated and the migration threshold is set to the default vSphere DRS level to avoid excessive vSphere vMotion operations.
 High availability of cluster resources is provided by vSphere HA and Auto remediation hardware.